Documentation

 What about mu-plugins?

 Currently, SmartFix only scans plugins in the standard wp-content/plugins/ directory.
 Mu-plugins and drop-ins are not scanned yet.
-This is planned for a future version.

 Can I use SmartFix with WP-CLI?